theNewbieClub-MAL/gfxEncyclopedia/gfx/cards.md

 ## Requirement for creating cards

-* Allowed file format for card: PNG, A-PNG (Animated PNG), GIF, JPEG.
+* Allowed file format for card: PNG, A-PNG (Animated PNG), GIF, and JPEG.
 However, PNG is recommended.
 * Resolution/size for card can not exceed, based on orientation:
   * **[Landscape][landscape]**: 360x241[px].
   * **[Portrait][portrait]**: 241x360[px].